weirdrock/YeetMouse/Performance.md

 `FP64_Sqrt()` is used as the `Fast` version.
 It also implements all the optimizations I managed to come up with.*

-*If you would only look at the images, this page would look like a failed modern art project...*
+*If you were to only look at the images, this page would look like a failed modern art project...*